rotildeof/ExpressionTemplate-test/README.md

 Vector calculation with a class lazy::Vect is as fast as usual array (in this case, used std::vector) with double loop.

-(Somehow valarray is very fast, however.)
+(Why valarray is very fast is that the result of add calculation is given by auto.
+Maybe the valarray would be implemented by something like expression templte.)